syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

 ## Image node

-Diagram allows to add images as [Image](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ImageShape.html) nodes.
+Diagram allows to add images as [ImageShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ImageShape.html).
 The [Shape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Shape.html) property of node allows you to set the type of node and for image nodes, it should be set as **Image**.
 In addition, the [Source](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ImageShape.html#Syncfusion_Blazor_Diagram_ImageShape_Source) property of shape enables you to set the image.

 The following code illustrates how an image node is created.